GoddWilll/sokoban/README.md

 I can't do it right now, but someday :)
 # requirements
 You need to have Java and ffmpeg installed on your computer.
-The game is mainly made for Linux users, you may have some trouble with Windows.
+The game is mainly made for Windows users, you may have some trouble with Linux.